Punctuation Marks

 This occurs when unnecessary commas are inserted, disrupting the flow of the sentence and making it cumbersome to read.

-• For example: The dog, that is brown, likes to play.
+• The dog, that is brown, likes to play.

 4. Misplaced Commas: